Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

     </ul>
 </details>

-<p class="firstLetter">The Enneagram Type 1 is known as "the Perfectionist" or "the Reformer."</p>

-People of this type often mention a little voice in the back of their heads that criticizes their every move.
-Sometime in their childhood Enneagram type one's got the message that they were "bad" so they have been trying to prove that critic wrong ever since.

 <section class="section-content">

 <h2 id="description">Enneagram 1 Description</h2>

 Individuals with the Enneagram Type 1 are known for their strong sense of right and wrong and their desire to improve themselves and the world around them.

 They are often deeply committed to making the world a better place and may become involved in causes and organizations that align with their values.
 A sense of duty and responsibility drives them, and they have high standards for themselves and others.
 Perfectionists are often highly organized and efficient, striving for excellence.

 Another key trait of the Enneagram Type 1 is their desire for control and order.
 Perfectionists are often highly organized and efficient, striving for excellence.
 They may have difficulty relaxing and letting go of control and struggle with guilt and inadequacy when things do not go according to plan.